-Amine Borane Dehydrogenation Main group catalysts (largely group 1, 2, and 13) have also show RE to 108/DA be 2643 dehydrocoupling catalysts.56-57,71,72 These reactions largely proceed through formation of M-H and M-E bonds, via σ-bond metathesis reactions due to the differing protic and hydridic substrates.
-Therefore, to probe the intermediacy of aluminium hydrides we examined the use of both dialumenes in amineborane dehydrocoupling catalysis.
-Use of 5 mol% of 3 and 3si with Me2NHBH3 in C6D6 showed rapid evolution of gas at room temperature in the case of the aryl substituted dialumene (3).
+Table 2 Catalytic dehydrocoupling of Me2NHBH3 by aluminium catalysts bonds, via σ-bond metathesis reactions due to the differing protic and hydridic substrates.
+Therefore, to probe the intermediacy of aluminium hydrides we examined the use of both dialumenes in amine-borane dehydrocoupling catalysis.
+Use of 5 mol% of 3 and 3Si with Me2NHBH3 in C6D6 showed rapid evolution of gas at room temperature in the case of the aryl substituted dialumene (3).
 Regular monitoring of both reaction mixtures at room temperature by H and B NMR spectroscopy confirmed the formation of H2 and showed several boron containing species by B NMR (Scheme 7, products A-D).
-After 5 hrs approximately 70% of the Me2NHBH3 had been consumed in the case of 3 (Table 2, entry 1), in contrast the silyl dialumene 3si after three times as long resulted in 17% consumption of Me2NHBH3 (Table 2, entry 3).
-Notably, prolonged reaction times in the case of the 3 did not lead to significant or complete consumption of Me2NHBH3 (Table 2, entry 2), only a small change in the product distribution was observed through increased reaction times.
-Scheme 7.
-Catalytic dehydrocoupling of Me2NHBH3 mediated by aluminium catalysts.
+After 5 h approximately 70% of the Me2NHBH3 had been consumed in the case of 3 (Table 2, entry 1); in contrast, the silyl dialumene 3Si after three times as long resulted in 17% consumption of Me2NHBH3 (Table 2, entry 3).
+Notably, prolonged reaction times in the case of the 3 did not lead to significant or complete consumption of Me2NHBH3 (Table 2, entry 2), and only a small change in the product distribution was observed with increased reaction times.